Maynooth University International Summer School (Direct Enroll)

 The NUI Maynooth International Summer School program offers students the opportunity of a lifetime.
 They study in a beautiful institution with a history of high quality education stretching back 200 years.
 Along with the academic program, there is a program of cultural heritage, and historical and sightseeing tours arranged for students during the week.
 On the weekends, there are various optional tours for students to choose from allowing them to travel and explore Ireland.
 Alternatively, students may prefer to take advantage of the many low fare airlines that offer opportunities to explore some of Europe's famous cities (London, Paris, etc).

-Pick two courses to take as part of your summer school programme - one from 'Stream A' and one from 'Stream B'
+Pick two courses to take as part of your summer school programe - one from 'Stream A' and one from 'Stream B'

 Courses carry either 5 ECTS or 7.5 ECTS.
-(5 ECTS can equate to either 2.5 or 3 US credits)
+(5 ECTS equates to 2.5 UA credits)

 We teach all courses with 40 contact hours and you will have class 4 days a week, 5 hours of class per day.
 All courses also include at least one field trip where you can explore sites relevant to your course material.